gluonhq/client-samples/Gradle/HelloWorld/README.md

     ./gradlew clean nativeBuild
     ./gradlew nativeRun

-** Note **
-This is an app without a UI.
+** Note **: This is an app without a UI.
 For an app showing a UI, have a look at the HelloFX sample.
 When running the HelloWorld application, the `Hello, World` is printed on `System.err` which is shown at the console where you initiated `./gradlew nativeRun`

-** Note **
-Since all java bytecode is translated to native code, the compilation step can take a long time, and it requires a fair amount of memory.
+** Note **: Since all java bytecode is translated to native code, the compilation step can take a long time, and it requires a fair amount of memory.

-## Maven

-### HelloWorld

-To compile and link:

-    mvn clean client:compile client:link

-or

-    mvn clean client:build

-To run:

-    mvn client:run